Frederick County, Virginia: American Civil War

 The first constitution of West Virginia provided for Frederick County to be added to the new state if approved by a local election.

-Unlike the residents of neighboring Berkeley and Jefferson counties, those in Frederick County voted to remain in Virginia, despite being occupied by the Confederate army at the time.
+Unlike neighboring Berkeley and Jefferson counties, Frederick County remained in Virginia; as it was occupied by the Confederate army, no vote was permitted to ascertain the residents' wishes.

 Civilian history of the area

 Four (alkaline, saline, chalybeate, and sulphured) types of mineral water springs naturally occur on the land that would later be named Rock Enon Springs.
 The area was once called Capper Springs, named for area settler John Capper.
 William Marker bought the 942 acre in 1856 and built a hotel, the first building of the Rock Enon Springs Resort.
 It survived the American Civil War.
 On March 24, 1899, the Shenandoah Valley National Bank purchased the property for $3,500.
-During the summer of 1914 botanists found a variety of ferns on the property: polypodium vulgare, phegopteris hexagonoptera, adiantum pedatum, pteris aquilina, and cheilanthes lanosa on the property.
+During the summer of 1914 botanists found a variety of ferns on the property: polypodium vulgare, phegopteris hexagonoptera, adiantum pedatum, pteris aquilina, and cheilanthes lanosa.

 The idea that soaking in the natural spring water had medical value made this and other springs popular tourist destinations through the early 20th century.

 In 1944, people no longer had as much faith in the springs, and there was much more competition for tourists at other sites.
 Due to declining business, the Glaize family sold the property to the Shenandoah Area Council.
 They adapted the resort to operate as a Boy Scout site, Camp Rock Enon.
 In 1944 the 5 acre Miller Lake was created by adding a 200 ft earth dam across Laurel Run using equipment, owned by the Federal fish hatchery in Leestown.
 In 1958 "walnut, chestnut and persimmon trees" were planted on the property.